complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 ### Creating a Quick Add Variable

 Next, we need to create a quick add variable that will be used to store data enter for each alter nominated by the participant.
-Unless you have a good reason, this variable should be called "name".
+Unless you have a good reason not to, this variable should be called "name".
 Interviewer will use this variable as the label for every node created on this stage.
 To create a new variable, select the dropdown menu and click "create new" and type the name of your variable (e.g., "name").
 Click the "Create" button and you will see the new variable name selected as the quick add variable.

 ### Creating Prompts